 A sign can be installed in front of your home to let people know it is for sale, as well as a lock-box for easy entry for home showings.
-Keep your home relatively clean and de-personalized so that it can be shown whenever buyers are interested.
+Keep your home clean and de-personalized so that it can be shown whenever buyers are interested.
+A good practice is to leave your home for work in the morning with the expectation that you'll have a showing request come in for that day while you're already away.
 If someone is interested in purchasing your home, their buyer's agent will contact your listing agent, who will contact you.
 Once again, it is a good idea to have a listing agent who is all in and not working multiple side jobs at the same time so that they can be available when necessary.